jzbjyb/DSSA/README.md

 I will try to explain this as clearly as possible.

 The `X` and `y` must be indexed by query (i.e. `X.shape[0] = y.shape[0] = num_of_query`),
-because in cross validation, we want to train and valid the model on distinct set of queries.
+because in cross validation, we train and validate the model on distinct set of queries.
-Training needs list-pairwise samples of a query, while test only needs all the candidate docs of a query.
+Training needs list-pairwise samples of a query, while validation (testing) only needs all the candidate docs of a query.
-That's why we use two field (`train_x` and `test_x`) in one query.
+That's why we use two fields (`train_x` and `test_x`) in one query.

 `test_x` is a `[n_candidate_docs, dim_of_each_doc]` numpy.ndarray, while
 `train_x` is a `[n_sample, most_n_doc * dim_of_each_doc + most_n_pair * (2 * dim_of_each_doc + 2) + 2]` numpy.ndarray.

 The dimension of `test_x` is easy to understand. `dim_of_each_doc = 1 + most_n_subtopic + 1`
 which contains the index of the doc (the first `1`) and indexes of its subtopics (the `most_n_subtopic`).
-Because different queries have different number of subtopics, we need the last `1` to specify the number of the subtopics of this doc.
+Because different queries have different numbers of subtopics, we need the last `1` to specify the number of the subtopics of this doc.
 Actually, only the first column of `test_x` is different for each row because for the same query, different docs share the same subtopics.
 The reason of this redundancy is for convenience of using RNN in tensorflow.